shalomcrown/metstat/README.md

 * The first time you use it, download the list of cities.
 This will be saved in a database for later
+* Tel Aviv will be chosen as default.
+This is actually Beth Dagan Met station ISE00105694, situated outside the city.
 * Next, get the data types for the city you want.
 * Now choose a range of dates.
 Doesn't support dates before 1900 (Python limit, needs fixing).
 Choose a year or less